Hon. Arthur Handcock1

 F, #48686, b.
 3 August 1766, d.
 9 February 1851

 Her married name became Handcock.
-As a result of her marriage, Lady Florinda Trench was styled as Baroness Castlemaine of Moydrum on 21 December 1812.
-As a result of her marriage, Lady Florinda Trench was styled as Viscountess Castlemaine on 12 January 1822.
+After her marriage, Lady Florinda Trench was styled as Baroness Castlemaine of Moydrum on 21 December 1812.
+After her marriage, Lady Florinda Trench was styled as Viscountess Castlemaine on 12 January 1822.

 Citations